 This flexible group is comprised of two (2) combined-cycle natural gas-fired combustion turbine generator (CTG) coupled with a heat recovery steam generator (HRSG) in a 2x1 configuration with a STG.
 Each CTG/HRSG is equipped with dry low NOx burners, selective catalytic reduction (SCR), and an oxidation catalyst.
+Both units were in operation at the time of the inspection, each operating at a load of around 46 Mw.

 Both units within this flexible group are subject to the provisions of NSPS 40 CFR Part 60 Subparts KKKK and Subpart TTTT.
-NSPS Subpart KKKK has emission limitations for SO2 and NOx, while Subpart TTTT is for Green House Gas Emissions.
-The two (2) units are also subject to the provisions of 40 CFR Part 64, Compliance
+NSPS Subpart KKKK has emission limitations for SO2 and NOx, while Subpart TTTT is for Green House Gas (GHG) Emissions.
+The two (2) units are also subject to the provisions of 40 CFR Part 64, Compliance Assurance Monitoring (CAM), for VOC emissions.